 To balance things out and redesign your reality, you must work toward strengthening your sense of self and diminishing your sense of otherness; this way your inner bully transforms into an internal support system, which is what it’s supposed to be in the first place (in an ideal, more balanced world).
 Here are a few things to keep in mind as you do this:

 - Fear (doubt, anger) is ego and the opposite of love.

 - Guilt (shame, judgment) is ego and the opposite of freedom.

-- Lack of love in any form is ego.
+- Lack of love, compassion or empathy in any form is ego.

 - Playfulness and innocence dissolve ego.

 - Forgiveness leads to self-love and love is your true Self.